 Sun-Fri 11AM-Midnight Sat 11AM-1AM

-Lucky’s Sports Bar & Grill was very close to the resort that we were staying at in Texas Hill Country and we were so impressed with their dishes that we actually ate there twice.
-For lunch on our second visit, we ordered cups of Gumbo, Chicken Sandwich, Soft Tacos with Beans & Rice, Green Chili Cheeseburger, and the Pulled Pork Cuban Sandwich.
+Lucky’s Sports Bar & Grill was close to our resort in Texas Hill Country.
+The food was so impressive that we ate there twice.
+For lunch on our second visit, we ordered cups of Gumbo, a Chicken Sandwich, Soft Tacos with Beans & Rice, Green Chili Cheeseburger, and the Pulled Pork Cuban Sandwich.
 Lucky’s gumbo was spot on and we immediately wished we had ordered bowls instead of cups.

 The Cuban sandwich was prepared perfectly with a side of Parmesan dusted fries.
 Lucky’s decor is standard for a sports bar, sports memorabilia on the walls and several TV’s; but the cleanliness of the restaurant and bathrooms was remarkable.
-Lucky’s also has a huge outdoor patio nightthat became packed at.
+Lucky’s also has a huge outdoor patio that became packed at night.
 Currently, this restaurant ranks #16 on TripAdvisor for the local eateries and I am here to tell you that is way too low.
 The food here rocks!

 On The Rocks Food and Spirits